 A lot of expensive gaming headsets load up on features and stumble when it comes to the fundamentals.
 Does this one avoid those mistakes?

-Editor’s note: This article was updated on January 8, 2021 to include more alternate recommendations.
+Editor’s note: This article was updated on February 8, 2021 to include more FAQ answers and a table of contents.

 Who is the Corsair Virtuoso Wireless SE for?